RailwayStations/RSAPI/README.md

 Then it returned the Waypoints as json for the Android and iOS Apps as well as the Website.
 Over time more and more countries have been added, see [Use](#use).

-This API is hosted at https://api.railway-stations.org or at the Deutsche Bahn developer site: https://developer.deutschebahn.com/store/apis/list where you can also find an online and executable version of the swagger documentation.
+This API is hosted at https://api.railway-stations.org or at the Deutsche Bahn developer site: https://developer.deutschebahn.com/store/apis/list where you can also find an online and executable version of the OpenAPI documentation.

 ## build
 To build the project, you need Java 11.